High Performance Data Analysis and Visualization (HPDAV) 2016

 We anticipate a portion of the program to be dedicated to 20-minute research talks, and a portion to be dedicated to 10-minute short talks.

-- Long papers: 8 pages, with additional pages for references if needed, to provide a full problem description, background and related work, methodology, and results.
+- Long papers: 8-10 pages, to provide a full problem description, background and related work, methodology, and results.

 - Short papers: 4 pages, for works in progress, vignettes, and topics of more limited scope.

 - Latex and other templates: may be found via http://www.ipdps.org.